tl;dr just wanted to have a blog; installed Zola; created a theme; wrote a simple program to be able to write blog posts with Joplin

 Hello and welcome.
 This is my very first blog post!
-I want to describe my short (technical) journey how I set up this blog.
+Let’s start with an article about my short (technical) journey how I landed here and how I set up this blog.

-At first, I’m not even sure if I will ever write a lot of post.
+First of all I would like to point out that I’m not even sure that this blog will survive for a long time.
+I unsure if I will ever write a lot of post.
 Maybe it’s just a short phase.
-Maybe I will write just one post a year.
+Maybe I will write only one post per year.
 Or maybe this is my first and last post ever.
 Nobody knows.
-Only the future will tell.
+Only the future will tell…

-But at least what I write should be online as long as possible.
-I don’t want to maintain a new full-blown server-side system like Wordpress or even a CMS like Joomla.
+Well, at least I want to define a goal: What I write should be online as long as possible.
+I don’t want to maintain a full-blown server-side system like Wordpress or even a CMSs like Joomla the rest of my live.
 I want something with minimal maintenance, no dependencies and minimal costs.
-And sure, I could pay for some hosted service or even use some free blogging platforms, but I really like to own my data and have full control over it.
+Sure, I could pay for some hosted service or even use some free blogging platforms, but I really like to own my data and have full control over it.
+And besides, how can I be sure that these platforms will exist for long?

 Choosing the right software